MIS-TRANSCRIPTION AND YANCEY FAMILY RESEARCH

 headstone – and you will note most of these names just don’t exist.

-Researchers also have to seriously consider the fact that
+Researchers also have to seriously consider the opposite - the fact that

 in some cases names which are totally unrelated to Yancey/Yancy have been